danharriscoastal/danharriscoastal.github.io/projects.md

 Understanding complex coastal processes and interactions between land, sea and human communities is of primary concern at all levels of government, as well as industry.
 The rapidly increasing population along Queensland’s extensive coastline of low-lying areas and sandy beaches is particularly vulnerable to exposure from wave and climate events, including cyclones and storms, that can lead to extensive coastal erosion, inundation and changes in the shallow water bathymetry and habitats.
 Frequent, high-quality spatial information across the coastal zone is required to monitor, manage and predict coastal change and its associated hazards.
 However, these data are seldom available.

-This project will directly address the issues of lack of coastal monitoring data and thus fill gaps in our understanding of coastal change by developing a state-of-the-art coastal monitoring system that will be integrated with numerical models for predicting coastal response to storm events.
+This project will develop a state-of-the-art coastal monitoring system that will be integrated with numerical models for predicting coastal response to storm events.